-Circle and oval shapes are known to have no edges or points, and are usually round and soft, all of which makes them a unique logo shape among other natural shapes.
+Round and oval shapes are known to have no edges or dots, and are usually round and soft, all of which makes them a unique logo shape among other natural shapes.
 Circles and ovals are associated with security, felinity, protection, and continuity.
 When more than one circle is combined, this may portray a community, support, love, continuity, or infinity – check out the Olympics logo.

 Thus, a logo design which involves the use of a circle is not only welcoming, but also positive, and passes a message of unity.
 Such logos are also good for drawing attention since they are not things we see every day.